donaldh/prod-odl-kafka/README.md

 # Installation #

-###### Step 1: Clone source code
+### Step 1: Clone source code
 ```
 $git clone https://cto-github.cisco.com/CTAO-Team6-Analytics/prod-odl-kafka.git
 ```

-###### Step 2: Build from source
+### Step 2: Build from source

-In order to make the "build" process work, you will need OpenDayLight dependencies, which are organised as multiple inter-dependent projects within OpenDayLight repositories outside of Maven Central.
-This is achieved by placing the OpenDayLight `settings.xml` file into your local maven repository (see https://wiki.opendaylight.org/view/GettingStarted:Development_Environment_Setup for more details).
+In order to make the "build" process work, you will need OpenDaylight dependencies, which are organised as multiple inter-dependent projects within OpenDaylight repositories outside of Maven Central.
+This is achieved by placing the OpenDaylight `settings.xml` file into your local maven repository (see https://wiki.opendaylight.org/view/GettingStarted:Development_Environment_Setup for more details).

 ```
 # Shortcut command for grabbing settings.xml